MifMerlin369/MSI/README.md

-# MSI:
+# MSI

+**Description:**
-**Description:** MSI is a cross-platform interactive shell that integrates multiple CLI, GUI, and WEB tools, offering auto-completion, asynchronous execution, and customization for simplified and centralized management of scripts and programs.
+MSI is a cross-platform interactive shell that integrates multiple CLI, GUI, and WEB tools, offering auto-completion, asynchronous execution, and customization for simplified and centralized management of scripts and programs.
 This project allows you to easily execute commands and automate tasks across different interfaces.

+**Note:** This is not the complete program.
+Several additional tools are integrated into this shell but are not included in the version currently available on GitHub.

 ## Main Modules:
 - `MSI.py` : The main entry point of the project.
 This file contains the core functionalities for running the project.